James Grieve (apple)

 James Grieve is an old variety of apple.
 It gets its name from its breeder, James Grieve, who raised the apple from pollination of a Pott's Seedling or a Cox's Orange Pippin apple (most likely both) in Edinburgh, Scotland some time before 1893.

 This is a savoury, juicy apple with strong acidity at first, which then mellows as the fruit matures during September, but the flesh softens soon thereafter.
 When picked early, it makes a sweet and delicate stewed apple, but then can be used as a dessert apple.

 James Grieve apples used to be grown all over Europe and were delivered to the city markets via train or horse-and-cart, but because they bruised easily they had to be carefully packed in laundry-type wicker baskets filled with straw.
 The fruit cannot sustain modern supermarket handling, and so they are now only grown in gardens and for direct sale to consumers.
-Nonetheless, James Grieve is considered a good apple because it has exceptionally taste qualities, it produces fruit every year, it is disease-resistant, and it is a good polleniser for other apples.
+Nonetheless, James Grieve is considered a good apple because it has exceptional taste qualities, it produces fruit every year, it is disease-resistant, and it is a good polleniser for other apples.
 It may drop early in warm weather.
 It is also a good apple for making apple juice.